rm511130/Physna_Training/README.md

 <kbd>![matches_xx58949](./images/matches_xx58949_v2.gif)</kbd>

 5. Per the animation shown above, there are 3 types of matches offered to you.
 The first one is a _**3D Geometric Match**_ which is sometimes referred to as _**Match**_ or _**Part-to-Part Match**_.
-It helps you find models that are geometrically similar to each other.
+It helps you find models that are geometrically like each other.
 Observe the animation above to see where Physna places the threshold control (box #5), where the match percentages are displayed (box #7), and where the metadata is displayed (boxes #8).
 In this example model _**58949xx**_ matches 100% of the geometry of model _**xx58949**_.
 The former is out of stock and the latter is in stock, so you have found a suitable substitute for an out-of-stock part.
 Note that the two models come from different suppliers and have different part names.
 This is a common scenario among F1000 companies.

 6. Let's now look at the _**3D Geometric Part Match**_.
 It's often referred to as _**Part-in-Part Match**_.
 Observe the animation shown below and try to repeat the same steps using your computer.

    <kbd>![Part Match and Compare](./images/part_match_n_compare_xx58949_v2.gif)</kbd>

-   The 50 seconds animation shown above covered a lot of ground, so let's break it down for you:
+   The 50 second animation shown above covered a lot of ground, so let's break it down for you:

    a.
 We started on a _**Find Matches**_ query results page where model _**xx58949**_ was used as the search criteria.
    b.
 We switched the _**Match Type**_ to _**Part Match**_ by clicking on the appropriate radio button at the top left-hand corner of the screen.
    c.
-The results page refreshed to show the thumbnails and details of two assemblies that use the _**xx58949**_ bolt.
+The results page is refreshed to show the thumbnails and details of two assemblies that use the _**xx58949**_ bolt.
    d.
 The percentage match in both cases was 100%, indicating a perfect fit.
    e.
 We used the _**Add to Compare Cart**_ links to add the _**Turbocharger**_ and the _**xx58949**_ bolt to the _**Compare Cart**_.
    f.
 We clicked on the _**Compare**_ button on the bottom left-corner of the search page.